• Skip to primary navigation

 Instructions

-• Rinse your broccoli and cut off the bottom three inches of the thick stems.
-Use your knife to cut the broccoli into individual florets with 2-3 inches of stem on them.
+• Rinse the broccoli and cut off the bottom three inches of the thick stems.
+Cut the broccoli into individual florets with 2-3 inches of stem on them.
 Thin the florets and stems by slicing them in half vertically, so they'll cook faster.

-• Place ¾ cup of cold water in your largest skillet over high heat.
-Add your broccoli and spread it evenly in the pan, in a single layer if possible.
-Cover the skillet with a lid and cook the broccoli for 20 minutes, or until it is tender and just starting to brown.
+• Place ¾ cup of cold water in a 12-inch skillet over high heat.
+Add the broccoli and spread it evenly in the pan, in a single layer if possible.
+Cover the skillet with a lid and cook the broccoli for 15-20 minutes, flipping it over at the half-way point.
+Cook the broccoli until it's tender and just starting to brown.
 (The water will evaporate, and you'll be able to smell the broccoli starting to brown.
-You should be able to easily insert a fork into the broccoli when it's done.
-During cooking, flip over the broccoli once.)
+If you prefer firmer broccoli, cook it for less time.)

-• While the broccoli is cooking, zest two lemons with a zester or box grater until you have a tablespoon of zest.
+• While the broccoli is cooking, zest one or two lemons with a zester or box grater until you have a tablespoon of zest.
 (You want only the yellow part of the skin, not the white.)
-Rinse your parsley, remove the stems, and chop the leaves until you have two tablespoons of it.
-Peel and finely chop your garlic.
+Rinse the parsley, remove the stems, and chop the leaves until you have two tablespoons of it.
+Peel and finely chop the garlic.

 • Let the broccoli sit at room temperature for 30 minutes to an hour to allow the flavors to meld before serving.
-Store leftovers in the refrigerator for up to five days.
+Store leftovers in the refrigerator for up to four days.

 Notes